jesusAlvSoto/simple-cms-api/README.md

     --header 'Authorization: Bearer p5k70mKOHElwCiVURov6GjabuLVTNj'
     ````
 ### 2.4.3 OAuth2 authentication endpoints
-Authentication is based on the OAuth2 protocol and implemented using the [Django OAuth Toolkit](https://django-oauth-toolkit.readthedocs.io/en/latest/index.html) package,
+Authentication is based on the OAuth2 protocol and implemented using the [Django OAuth Toolkit](https://django-oauth-toolkit.readthedocs.io/en/latest/index.html) package.

 The following endpoints are available to authorize, obtain (and refresh), revoke and instrospect tokens:
 ```